-All exams for this course (midterms and the final) will be conducted as "take-home" exams.
+All exams for this course (midterms and the final) will be conducted as "at-home" exams.
 A PDF of the exam will be posted to Canvas, and students will be given a broad time frame to complete the exam.
-These exams are to be completed either on paper, or on a tablet with a stylus.
+The exams are to be completed either on paper, or using a tablet with a stylus.
 Your handwritten exam solutions, formatted as a PDF, will be returned by online submission.
+Exams may also include short-form questions (e.g. True/False, numerical answers) that are to be completed through Canvas, within the designated class time.

 I will be creating at-home exams that are designed to be open-book, open-notes and with calculators permitted, restricted to our own course materials.
 The use of the internet, or any other method of asking for and receiving help from another individual or resource will be strictly forbidden on these exams.
+You are NOT allowed to post exam questions anywhere online, including but not limited to the websites Stackexchange, Chegg, Quora, Slader, Coursehero or anywhere on social media.
+Doing so is considered cheating, and the penalties for being caught cheating can be quite severe.
+Be aware that many of these websites now cooperate with universities to provide information about users and account activity.

 The final exam will also be conducted as take-home exam.
 Final exam times are set by VCU here: https://rar.vcu.edu/exams/index.html.

-Midterm 1 Friday, September 11 at-home exam
+Midterm 1 Monday, February 22 at-home exam

-Midterm 2 Friday, October 9 at-home exam
+Midterm 2 Friday, March 26 at-home exam

-Midterm 3 Friday, November 6 at-home exam
+Midterm 3 Friday, April 23 at-home exam

-Final Exam TBD at-home exam
+Final Exam Friday, May 7 at-home exam

 Make-up exams If you miss an exam and have a documented or otherwise valid excuse, I will work with you to coordinate a make-up exam.
-An early final will not be given to accommodate travel plans.
+Likewise, if the final exam for our class creates a conflict with your other take-home exams, I will work with you to find an alternate time.